 In a market where industrial-scale molding is being used to mass produce the majority of the world’s silver filigree jewelry, the Čivljak’s family-owned establishment offers customers the chance to purchase entirely handmade traditional Croatian souvenirs and unique family heirlooms.
 It is said that he is the only jeweler in Split who crafts his pieces solely by hand.

 From rings, pendants, and brooches, to scarf and hair pins, bracelets and cuff-links, Viktor even makes decorative silver spoons to welcome a new baby into the family or commemorate a visit to the beautiful city of seaside Split.
-At the request of a customer, he’ll even incorporate coral, pearls, jade, turquoise or onyx into a jewelry’s lacy design.
+At the request of a customer, he’ll even incorporate coral, pearls, jade, turquoise, or onyx into the jewelry’s lacy design.

 Though jewelry-making and shopkeeping in a scenic tourist town like Split might sound idyllic, things weren’t always so for the Čivljaks.
 Six years ago, a burglary nearly bankrupted the family-owned shop, where Viktor’s been making masterpieces out of silver since the 1980s.

 “The man who broke in stole all of Viktor’s best pieces — representing tens of thousands of dollars and hundreds of hours of his work,” family friend and translator Tamara explained to us during our visit.